Los Angeles Dodgers: Baseball Hall of Famers

+Ford C. Frick Award recipients

+The Ford C. Frick Award is presented annually by the Hall of Fame for major contributions to baseball broadcasting.
+Vin Scully received it in 1982.

 Legends of Dodger Baseball

 In 2019, the Dodgers established "Legends of Dodger Baseball", which is meant to honor Dodger greats whose numbers have not been retired.
 The program honors those who made an "impact on the franchise, both on and off the field."
 Recipients are recognized with plaques at Dodger Stadium.